Pitometsu/ppx_implicits/README.md

 # Value Implicits

-To say short this is an OCaml PPX preprocessor of type class or modular implicits built over value implicits, automatic value construction from types.
+`ppx_implicits` is an OCaml PPX preprocessor for implicit values, implicit parameters, modular implicits and type classes.

+You can enjoy overloading with your official OCaml compiler (4.02.1), today!!

 ## How to build